DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

-### The Big-data Ecosystem and Technologies [Gonzalez]
+### Analytics at Scale and the Big-data Ecosystem [Gonzalez and Hellerstein]

-In this lecture we provide an overview of the data technologies commonly used today and their implications on data analysis, map-reduce, etl ...
+In this lecture we provide an overview of the data technologies commonly used today and their implications on data analysis.
+We will provide a brief overview of map-reduce and streaming algorithms and discuss various sketching techniques for stream summarization.

 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}